Dean Raven was born in Nottingham, United Kingdom, and now lives in Melbourne, Australia.

 When did you get into fantasy and horror?

-When I was young, my parents bought a Betamax and they quickly became addicted to renting slasher and monster movies.
+When I was young, my parents bought a Betamax and they (we) soon became addicted to renting slasher and monster movies.
 I progressed from there to the horror classics and horror short story compilations.

 Then in my teens, something weird happened.
 My family’s addiction turned to soapies like Dallas, Dynasty and Prisoner, and I left horror behind for a while and took up Sidney Sheldon.